-Madison’s ranking as one of the “Ten Best Cities for Food Trucks” is no surprise to locals, who can find street eats on the UW-Madison campus, the Capitol Square and in local neighborhoods on a regular basis.
+Madison’s ranking as one of USA Today's “Ten Best Cities for Food Trucks” is no surprise to locals, who can find street eats on the UW-Madison campus, the Capitol Square and in local neighborhoods on a regular basis.

 The area’s food carts take the region’s fresh ingredients and create dishes that often reflect the owner’s own heritage.
 If you’re new to the experience, pick a cart like Melted, an urban grilled cheese shop and home to variety of inventive sandwiches.
 With fun add-on’s like a “shot” of tomato soup for dipping and garlic-cilantro fries, this is a sure bet.

-The glorious thing about food carts is you can sample from several different varieties—including dessert!
-Begin at Fried and Fabulous, where the name says it all.
-Share some fried cookie dough, but save room for Curt’s Gourmet Popcorn, rated the top food cart among local volunteer tasters.
+Save room for a snack from Curt’s Gourmet Popcorn, recently rated the top food cart among local volunteer tasters.
 Madison-made flavors include peanut butter and jelly, and caramel with chocolate drizzle.